6 Mistakes When Trying Build Muscle

 Dips

-Relying on supplements
+Relying on Supplements

 People often look at supplements first before sorting out their nutrition and exercise.
 They are designed to supplement your good nutrition, not replace them.
 This subject is the one I probably get the most questions from my male clients.
 They are looking for a short cut that doesn’t exist.
 For the sake of convenience, fish oil, vitamin D, multivitamin and whey protein can be useful.
 However, they are far from essential.
-Don’t place too much importance on supplements.
-Get your diet sorted first.